 Use a microwave-safe bowl and melt in 20 to 30 second bursts at half powder until the chocolate is almost melted.
 Remove from the microwave and stir until the chocolate is completely melted.

-Use a pan set above 1-inch of simmering water, being careful that the bottom isn't sitting in the water itself and being careful that no water gets in the chocolate.
+Use a saucepan or large bowl set above 1-inch of simmering water, being careful that the bottom isn't sitting in the water itself and being careful that no water gets in the chocolate.

 Use a tempering machine set to 120°F. Remove the bowl from the machine once the chocolate is mostly melted and stir until it is completely melted.